bunkahle/PILasOPENCV/README.md

     cv2.imshow("numpy_image", numpy_image)
     cv2.waitKey(0)

+# Usage of truetype fonts in PILasOPENCV
+PILasOPENCV supports the use of truetype fonts with Python.
+The python module freetype-py needs to be installed for this.
+To import and use truetype fonts you can do the following:

+	from __future__ import print_function
+	import PILasOPENCV as Image
+	import PILasOPENCV as ImageDraw
+	import PILasOPENCV as ImageFont
+	import cv2

+	font = ImageFont.truetype("arial.ttf", 18)
+	print(font)
+	im = Image.open("lena.jpg")
+	draw = ImageDraw.Draw(im)
+	text = "Lena's image"
+	draw.text((249,455), text, font=font, fill=(0, 0, 0))
+	print(ImageFont.getsize(text, font))
+	mask = ImageFont.getmask(text, font)
+	# in PIL this code is written differently:
+	# print(font.getsize(text))
+	# mask = font.getmask(text)
+	print(type(mask))
+	cv2.imshow("mask", mask)
+	im.show()

 # Attention:
 This is a very unstable development version.
 Use with care.
 Not much testing has been done to it though tests have been done.
 They can be found in the tests directory.

 # TO DO:
-ImageMode, ImageColor, ImageDraw are, ImageFilter, ImageChops are implemented but have not been fully tested.
+The most used classes and methods like ImageMode, ImageColor, ImageDraw are, ImageFilter, ImageChops are implemented but have not been fully tested.
 Some functions/methods of these classes are missing and are not implemented though.
 If you want to import them, import them with: